damalis/full-stack-nginx-moodle-for-everyone-with-docker-compose/README.md

 ## Requirements

-Make sure you have the latest versions of **Docker** and **Docker Compose** installed on your machine.
+Make sure you have the latest versions of **Docker** and **Docker Compose** installed on your machine and require up to 2 GB of RAM.

 - [How install docker](https://docs.docker.com/engine/install/)
 - [How install docker compose](https://docs.docker.com/compose/install/)

 Clone this repository or copy the files from this repository into a new folder.
-In the **docker-compose.yml** file you may change the database from MariaDB to MySQL.

 Make sure to [add your user to the `docker` group](https://docs.docker.com/install/linux/linux-postinstall/#manage-docker-as-a-non-root-user).